 ALIEN AND SEDITION ACTS

-SEDITION ACt made this illegal to speak against the US government.
+SEDITION ACt made it illegal to speak or write articles against the US government.

 To protect against French and British immigrants recruiting for their war,

 the ALIEN ACT allowed any foreigner who appeared suspicious to be arrested.